 It has been decades since the Village's zoning ordinance has undergone a comprehensive assessment and rewrite.
 While some residential standards and sign code elements have been amended over the past 20 years, the commercial districts have gone largely unchanged, both in terms of the uses permitted and the standards that regulate the height, size, setbacks, density, parking, and overall character of development.

-Based on an assessment of the commercial/mixed-use development proposed and approved over the past 20 years in River Forest, there appears to be a need to update the zoning ordinance.
+Based on an assessment of the commercial/mixed-use development proposed and approved over the past 20 years in River Forest, there appears to be a need to update the zoning ordinance to possibly accommodate taller buildings.
 A revised/updated zoning ordinance should better reflect the desired character for the different commercial areas, provide greater certainty for residents and property owners, better reflect contemporary development practices, and provide better guidance for the Village's planned development approval process.

-Given the fact that each commercial/ mixed-use corridor/area has existing buildings taller than the maximum commercial height currently permitted and given that the maximum height of adjacent residential areas is sometimes taller than height permitted in the commercial district, at a minimum, the maximum building heights of each district should be assessed.
+Given the fact that each commercial/ mixed-use corridor/area has existing buildings taller than the maximum commercial height currently permitted, and given that the maximum height of adjacent residential areas is sometimes taller than height permitted in the adjacent commercial district, at a minimum, the maximum building heights of each commercial district should be assessed to determine if maximum building heights should be increased.
+It is important to note that any change to the zoning regulations regarding building height or any other standard would require a separate public hearing process separate from this Comprehensive Plan.
+Adoption of this plan does not change zoning.

-Given high quality, contextual design, and an adequately sized and located site, it is reasonable to assume a 4-story mixeduse development could be appropriate along Madison Street, a 5-story development along Harlem and North Avenues, and a 6-story development in the Village Center Area.
-Assuming a 12' first floor, 10' upper floors, and a 5' parapet, and given the number of floors as indicated above, consideration should be given to possibly amending the zoning ordinance to reflect the table below: Variables such as ceiling height of ground floor commercial space, ceiling height of upper floor office or residential, internalized structured parking, and proposed architecture will significantly impact building height.
+Given high quality, contextual design, and an adequately sized and located site, it is reasonable to assume a 4-story mixed-use development could be appropriate along Madison Street, a 5-story development along Harlem and North Avenues, and a 6-story development in the Village Center Area.
+Assuming a 12' first floor, 10' upper floors, and a 5' parapet, and given the number of floors as indicated above, consideration should be given to possibly amending the zoning ordinance to reflect the table at the bottom of this page.

+Variables such as ceiling height of ground floor commercial space, ceiling height of upper floor office or residential, internalized structured parking, and proposed architecture will significantly impact building height.
 However, if new height and development standards are set, the Village should strictly adhere to the standards, only deviating in rare and truly compelling situations.